GlassTomeGames/GlassTomeGames.github.io/_drafts/the-numbers-behind-tlr.md

 Balancing around the biomes is also tricky.
 We want to encourage the player to move strategically between biomes.
 One way in which we do this is by restricting conflicts to occur only in specific biomes, meaning the player will need to explore to uncover more of the story.
 Additionally, explored tiles don't give any new resources/conflicts so that the player must keep moving.
 But we will need to think hard about how the different dynamics in each biome can be combined together to give well-balanced meaningful gameplay.

+# Conclusion

+This post only really scratches the surface on balancing TLR.
+We showed, quantitatively, that randomness is needed to make the game interesting.
+Without it, the survival dynamics become predictable and unexciting.
+However, we will need to revisit these ideas and build out more complex models to make meaningful balance decisions.